I tweet - https://twitter.com/agtgibson

 I am bad with the metric system (aside from degrees centigrade), but I’m trying.
 On that point, being Irish, I spell words like favour with the u intact, and am arbitrary in my vacillation between s and z in words such as harmonize.
 Aluminium has five syllables.
 Often I write in the disembodied third person, but I am a first person.
 The written word makes things sound considerably more pompous than intended, and I am not actually like this with others – or even with myself.

-Preoccupations include higher education research impact, evaluation, philosophical hermeneutics, philosophy of information and technology, singularities, non-material technologies, metaphor, literature and criticism, the importance of funding postgraduates in philosophy (help!), good design, and things being open-source and a bit more right-on than they currently are.
+Preoccupations include higher education research impact, evaluation, innovation, philosophical hermeneutics, philosophy of information and technology, non-material technologies, metaphor, literature and criticism, the importance of funding postgraduates (help!), good design, and things being open-source and a bit more right-on than they currently are.